 Step by Step

-Once you've creamed your butter and sugar together, you'll mix in your eggs, vanilla, and lemon zest.
+- Once you've creamed your butter and sugar together, you'll mix in your eggs, vanilla, and lemon zest.
 Then you want to measure out and combine your dry ingredients, including your blueberries.
 Pro tip: coating the blueberries in the flour mixture keeps them from sinking to the bottom of the muffins!

 - If you need to, splash in a little more buttermilk to help the batter come together.

 You'll end up with a nice thick batter that you can spoon into the muffin cups.
 Be careful not to over-mix it, and handle it gently to keep the blueberries intact.
-Then just pop them in the oven for about a half hour, and enjoy your lemon blueberry buttermilk muffins!
+Then just pop them in the oven for about a half hour, and enjoy your blueberry buttermilk muffins!

 Equipment you may need

-- baking spray
+- cooking spray

-- 2 ¼ cups all-purpose flour - (320g)
+- 2 ¼ cups (281 g) all-purpose flour - (320g)

-- 1¼ cup granulated sugar
+- 1¼ cup (250 g) granulated sugar

-- 1/2 cup unsalted butter - softened
+- ½ cup (114 g) unsalted butter - softened

 - 2 large eggs - room temperature

-- 1 tsp pure vanilla extract
+- 1 teaspoon (5 ml) pure vanilla extract

-- 2 tsp lemon zest
+- 2 teaspoon (4 g) lemon zest

-- ⅔ cup full-fat buttermilk* - room temperature (plus 1 tbsp more if needed)
+- ⅔ cup (160 g) full-fat buttermilk* - room temperature (plus 1 tablespoon more if needed)

-- 1½ cups blueberries - fresh or frozen (see note), washed and dried
+- 1½ cups (222 g) blueberries - fresh or frozen (see note), washed and dried

-- ¼ cup turbinado sugar - for topping
+- ¼ cup (50 g) turbinado sugar - for topping

 - Bake in preheated oven for 8 minutes, then reduce heat to 375°F (without opening oven door).

 - Bake another 15 minutes or until a toothpick entered into a muffin comes out clean.
-Let cool in muffin pan for 10 minutes, then serve warm or cool on wire racks.
+Let cool in muffin pan for 10 minutes, then serve warm or cool completely on wire racks.